Dianna Snape introduced you to me as someone who has begun her photography career by studying architecture...

 Food is something I've always had a close relationship with.
 I love eating and talking about food but I also love the scenarios in which you eat food and the rituals involved in preparing, presenting and eating a meal.
 I also have numerous allergies and dietary restrictions which have made me super aware of the exact ingredients contained in any type of food.
 I feel this awareness has really developed my interest in food and not being able to eat certain things makes me appreciate what I can eat even more.
 In my photography I'm interested in the way we experience food in everyday life.
 Having a friend cook for you, setting a table, eating food in a park... these moments can be really intimate and beautiful and I find the details really interesting.

-I guess Condiment approached food in a similar way.
-Looking at intimate details of everyday life through food.
-The main difference would be that Condiment was a conversation between us and the contributors about their musings, while my photography is a reflection of my personal perspective on the world.
+I guess Condiment approached food in a similar way; looking at intimate details of everyday life through food.
+The main difference would be that Condiment was a conversation between us and the contributors about their musings while my photography is a reflection of my personal perspective on the world.

 Yeah, for sure.
-Condiment held an exhibition called Tenderfoot at Mr Kitly.
+Condiment held the exhibition Tenderfoot at Mr Kitly.
 It was a collection of photographs that explored the experience of food in nature.
 We had photographers from Japan, Australia, US and Canada and the photographs were taken all over the world.
 We worked with Ryan from United Measures to frame the photographs so that the spline details in the frames were made from wood sourced from the region that each photograph was taken in.
 We didn't want the exhibition to be confined to the gallery walls so we worked with ffiXXed to bring the spirit of the exhibition into the space.
-We created a cork rug that had holders integrated into it which held native Australian plants and also camping snacks, like marshmallows, chocolate & pistachios.
-It was nice to have nature brought into the exhibition space and to have our friends viewing the exhibition while nibbling on camping snacks and drinking wine out of ceramic camping mugs.
+We created a cork rug that had holders integrated into it which held native Australian plants and also camping snacks, like marshmallows, chocolate and pistachios.
+It was nice to have nature brought into the exhibition space and to have our friends viewing the exhibition while nibbling on snacks and drinking wine out of ceramic camping mugs.

 I feel my spatial projects have quite graphic elements to them, using pattern and colour.
 I feel a strong sense of space and architecture comes through in my photography.
-In graphic design projects I'm interested in how the outcomes exist in the real word, and how people may interact with them.
-I think what underlies all of my practice is an interest in the social outcomes of design, and bettering the experience of living with thoughtful, meaningful and beautiful outcomes.
+In graphic design projects I'm interested in how the outcomes exist in the real world and how people may interact with them.
+I think what underlies all of my practice is an interest in the social outcomes of design and bettering the experience of living with thoughtful, meaningful and beautiful outcomes.